magento/knowledge-base/src/troubleshooting/general/ensure-elasticsearch-is-installed-properly.md

     ```clike
     [YYYY-MM-DD HH:MM:SS] CRITICAL: Fix configuration with given suggestions:    - Elasticsearch version #<version> is not compatible with current version of magento    Upgrade elasticsearch version to ~5.0
     ```
-*version* is the Elasticsearch Service running on the cloud environment.
+Where *version* is the Elasticsearch Service running on the cloud environment.

 ## Cause